JamesSample/rid/README.md

  3. **[Updating OSPAR discharge summaries](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/recalculate_ospar_flows.ipynb)**.
 Some revisions are required to discharge data previously submitted to OSPAR.
 This notebook applies the corrections and fills-in new OSPAR templates for the period from 1990 to 2016.

- 4. **[Processing annual inputs for 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/loads_unmonitored_regions_2016.ipynb)**.
+ 4. **[Processing annual inputs for 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/process_model_inputs_2016.ipynb)**.
 Restructuring the land use, sewage, industry and fish farm datasets for 2016 and adding them to the database.

+ 5. **[Preliminary estimation of N and P loads for unmonitored areas in 2016](http://nbviewer.jupyter.org/github/JamesSample/rid/blob/master/notebooks/loads_unmonitored_regions_2016.ipynb)**.
+Using NOPE to estimate total N and P in unmonitored regions for 2016.